 That foam must be able to breathe.
 Insects need air, same as we do.
 For a short distance a roll of newspaper is adequate.

-At least two people, properly clad is essential.
+It is essential that you have at least two people, properly clad.
 On more than one occasion during my sixty years of beekeeping a hive has been dropped with disastrous consequences.

 With one person on each side, carefully lift the hive and place it on a wheelbarrow.
-I do not recommend carrying the boxes in the dark; it's not uncommon for one of the beekeepers to slip or fall on uneven ground.
-And you may injure your spine.
+I do not recommend carrying the boxes in the dark; it's not uncommon for a beekeeper to slip or fall on uneven ground.
+You may injure your spine.

 Many beekeepers that I know have had back operations.
-Don't carry heavy hives any distance.
+Don't carry heavy hives any distance; and never on your own.

-A third person, also fully clad as they will fly to a lamp is very useful; carrying a torch to light the whole operation.
-In fact moving beehives is best done at dusk taking every alternate box; late returnees will find their way safely into a neighbouring colony if they are loaded with nectar.
+A third person also fully clad as the bees will fly to a lamp is very useful; carrying a torch to light the whole operation.
+In fact moving hives is best done at dusk taking alternate boxes; late returnees will find their way safely into a neighbouring colony if they are loaded with nectar.

 The reason for this short essay was the arrival of a feral swarm that moved into one of those empty boxes seven weeks ago.
 There were no frames.
 First they needed to be properly hived with drawn comb.